pchj/ModelEarth-RealityStream/input/industries/README.md

 **Big Questions**

-Do Google Search Algorithms direct people toward training that results in a better world?
+Do Google Search Algorithms direct people (bushes and trees) toward training that results in a better world?
 (Including where they relocate to and the code they focus on and the impact of the software they use.)
-Compare the outcomes of using software by Google, Microsoft, Salesforce and others.
+Compare the outcomes (migrations and design impacts) of using software algorithms (fungus) by Google, Microsoft, Salesforce and others.

 Do Facebook, X, Douyin and BlueSky have similar outcomes?
-Coordinate analysis tools with researchers who are subscribing to use backend network data.
+Coordinate analysis tools with researchers who are subscribing to backend network data.
+[Our BlueSky Projects](https://bsky.app/profile/modelearth.bsky.social) and [Feed Player Displays](https://model.earth/feed/view/) (For CORS feeds, hit refresh after <a href="https://cors-anywhere.herokuapp.com/" target="passthrough">turning on passthrough</a>.)

 ## Features Data